Skip to content

 Ease of Maintenance/Repairs

 From the instant the paperwork is signed, there will be things that require attention.
 In a multifamily building, all the units were likely built using the same specs, fixtures, and materials.
 As an investor and property manager, this factor alone will save you time and money when it comes to providing maintenance and repairs.
-Once you become familiar with the specs of the units, you could even potentially keep a small inventory of materials common among the units such as paint and light fixtures.
-This will provide you the ability to save time on the maintenance side and may also allow you to save on materials.
-It might make sense to buy using trade or bulk discount pricing, rather than as a single-item last minute emergency purchase.
+Once you become familiar with the specs of the units, you could even potentially keep a small inventory of materials common among the units, such as paint and light fixtures.
+This will provide you with the ability to save time on the maintenance side and may also allow you to save on materials.
+It might make sense to buy using trade or bulk discount pricing, rather than as a single-item last-minute emergency purchase.

 Lower Risk Profile

 Boston multi-family homes also offer the additional benefit of spreading and lowering your business risk profile.
 With one family rental unit, it’s either occupied or it’s not.
 That means, if you have a mortgage, you may have to cover the entire value of the mortgage (and other expenses) without a rent payment coming in to offset the expense.
 With multifamily, there are more tenants among which to spread out your mortgage and other expenses.
-If you own a 4- family and 1 unit is vacant, there are still 3 paying tenants.
+If you own a 4-family and 1 unit is vacant, there are still 3 paying tenants.
 It’s entirely possible that these 3 occupied units could cover your entire mortgage payment.
 This provides protection for the investor.
-Even though your cashflow might be temporarily reduced, you’re not facing as big of a loss.
+Even though your cash flow might be temporarily reduced, you’re not facing as big of a loss.

 Potential for Appreciation

 Price appreciation is yet one more great advantage of Boston multifamily investing versus single-family investment properties.
 Within the single-family arena, you’re highly dependent on how the properties around you are valued, and whether you are doing substantial improvements to the property.
-With multifamily, the indicators of value and appreciation are more property-specific such as the cash flow it produces, the level of occupancy, and the condition of the property itself.
+With multifamily, the indicators of value and appreciation are more property-specific, such as the cash flow it produces, the level of occupancy, and the condition of the property itself.
 Consequently, if your Boston multifamily property has a high occupancy rate, quality tenants, and produces positive cash flow, your property’s potential for appreciation will continue to grow as long as you are willing and able to make decisions and improvements that maximize your net operating income.

 Cons of Investing in Boston Multifamily Housing